eduardorengifo/paises/README.md

 ## Installation

-#### 1. Install dependencies with yarn.
+#### 1. Install dependencies with yarn
 ```bash
 yarn install
 ```

 #### 2. Run the project

-Run with yarn and open `http://localhost:3000` in your browser
+Run with yarn and open `http://localhost:3000` in your browser.
 ```bash
 yarn start
 ```